PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 name | The name of the attribute. text | the value to match with the result

-## Verify Attribute Not Contain
+## Verify Attribute Not Match

-Verifies that the value of the given attribute of the element not contain the given value.
+Verifies that the value of the given attribute of the element not match the given value.
 When the verify fails, the test will continue execution, logging the failure.
 Will return the current value, even if this has been modified after the page has been loaded.

  <p>More exactly, this method will return the value of the property with the given name, if it exists.
 If it does not, then the value of the attribute with the given name is returned.
 If neither exists, null is returned.